binyamin12302/vacations/README.md

 # Vacation Project

-The vacation site allows you to open an account and vacations can only be viewed by registered users.
+The vacation site allows you to open an account, after opening the account you can see all the vacations on the website.
 The site has two types of accounts.

 - User: follow\unfollow vacations.